AkashiNazuna/philippines-leptospirosis-infrastructure/README.md

 ## First observation

 From 2020 to 2022, reported leptospirosis cases increased sharply, while access to safely managed sanitation services increased slightly.
+## Limitation

+This simple comparison does not show that sanitation conditions caused the change in leptospirosis cases.
+Other factors, such as flooding, rainfall, reporting practices, and public health measures, may also have influenced the number of reported cases.